JakubDudzak/RemoveDuplicateProductImagesPrestashop/README.md

 ## 📂 Installation

 1. Place the script file (e.g. `duplicate_image_cleaner.php`) into your PrestaShop root directory or somewhere else
+2. Make sure to backup before trying, I do not take any responsibility
+3. Run URL/(directory)/duplicates.php , if it is in root just run URL/duplicates.php
-2. Remove afterwards for safety
+4. Remove afterwards for safety